laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Folklore/song-list/mirrorball.md

 ## Quotes from artist

 <blockquote>
 In folklore, there are a lot of songs that reference each other, or lyrical parallels, and one of the ones I like is the entire song ‘this is me trying’ then being referenced again in ‘mirrorball.’ […] It also is the first time, and one of the only times, that the time that we’re living through is actually lyrically addressed.
 I think that, you know, the pandemic and lockdown, and all that, runs through this album like a thread because it’s an album that allows you to feel your feelings, and it’s a product of isolation. […] This is the first time, in the bridge saying, ‘they called off the circus, burned the disco down.
 When they sent home the horses and the rodeo clowns.’
 I wrote this song right after I found out all my [Lover] shows were canceled.
-So it’s like I realize, here I am writing all this music, still trying. - Taylor Swift
+So it’s like I realize, here I am writing all this music, still trying. <br /><b>- Taylor Swift</b>
 </blockquote>